shopware/shopware/src/Docs/_new/2-internals/1-core/20-data-abstraction-layer/060-extensions.md

 </service>
 ```

-## Adding data to the structs
+## Adding data to the entities

 Please note the flag `Extension` in the example above.

-Because you don't have access to the struct itself, so every struct comes with a key/value array in the
+Because you don't have access to the entity itself, so every entity comes with a key/value array in the
 `extensions` property.
 The hydrator knows about the flag and therefore will write the data of this relation into
 the `extensions` property with the key of this field `promotions`.